 Strong 2nd half lifts No. 10 Bluejays past No. 21 Texas Tech

-LAHAINA, Hawaii (AP) Creighton's free-flowing offense was uncharacteristically choppy and sloppy for the first 20 minutes against Texas Tech.
+LAHAINA, Hawaii – Creighton’s free-flowing offense was uncharacteristically choppy and sloppy for the first 20 minutes against Texas Tech.

 The 10th-ranked Bluejays looked like their old selves after that, getting out to a quick lead in the second half and pulling away for a 76-65 win over the No. 21 Red Raiders in the opening game of the Maui Invitational on Monday.